Skip to content

 Where this can be useful

-Hmm, I do not know.
-Anyway, a singlet upstream is a prominent category because it declares a single server with fallback mode.
-We can use them to provide robust HTTP session management when backend servers identify themselves using a known mechanism like HTTP cookies.
+A singlet upstream acts like a single server with fallback mode.
+This can be used to manage sticky HTTP sessions when backend servers identify themselves with a proper mechanism such as HTTP cookies.

 upstream uhost {